isobelojalvo/UWAnalysis/README.md

 ```
 cd CRAB/ZTT_25ns
 nohup ./mergeonly_25ns.sh >merge.log & #turn on and off the samples you want to merge. scratch area should be clean
-#wait until all firles merges to weight
+#wait until all files merges to weight
 source weightonly.sh
 ```